microsoft/xbox-live-unity-plugin/README.md

     * Windows Store .NET Scripting Backend
 * [Visual Studio 2015](https://www.visualstudio.com/)
   * Any version of Visual Studio should work for this including Community Edition.
-  * Make sure to select everything under **Universal Windowsn App Development Tools** when installing.
+  * Make sure to select everything under **Universal Windows App Development Tools** when installing.
 You can modify the installation to include these features for an existing installation as well.
 * [Powershell](https://microsoft.com/powershell)
   * If you've never used powershell before make sure that you have [enabled powershell scripts to run](https://technet.microsoft.com/en-us/library/ee176961.aspx).
 * [Xbox Live Platform Extensions SDK](http://aka.ms/xblextsdk)